lucproglangcourse/primechecker-azure-java/README.md

-# Synopsis
+## primechecker-azure-java

-An Azure Function for checking whether or not a number is prime.
+An Azure Function implemented in Java for checking whether or not a number is prime.

 ## Learning objectives